 100 brilliant non-fiction books for children and young people.

-A booklist from The Booktrust supporting the mental health and wellbeing of children, providing children and their families and carers with information, advice and support for coping with feelings and worries, daily life and getting through a tough time.
+Information and a booklist from The Booktrust, supporting the mental health and wellbeing of children, providing children and their families and carers with information, advice and support for coping with feelings and worries, daily life and getting through a tough time.

 Not just for school!
 They have compiled lists of the best picture books for 3-5 year olds, picture books and emerging reader books for 5-7 year olds, short chapter books for 7 year olds, short novels for 8 and 9 year olds and developing texts for 10 and 11 year olds.
 With lots of styles, genres and topics covered, there should be something there for everyone.